An experiment to dissect the art and science to Confluence with So Delhi – #ConfluenceAtTheLalit

 — Honey Singh (@honeytech) June 3, 2016

-To give you some highlights, Diksha spoke how the digital maturity of brands in India still needs a lot of evolving to do and the same goes about the content maturity of influencers.
+To give you some highlights, Diksha spoke how the digital maturity of brands in India still needs a lot of evolving to do and the same goes for the content maturity of influencers.
 She shared some client stories to highlight how agencies have a very pivotal role to play in that cycle of evolution both at brand and influencer side.
 Prince rightfully emphasized on the need of saying no to brands from both the agency and influencer end.
-He added that every activity and deliverables needs to be mapped back to the objective and analyzed if it’s worth it before agreeing upon the execution of the same.
+He added that every activity and deliverables need to be mapped back to the objective and analyzed if it’s worth it before agreeing upon the execution of the same.
 Karan beautifully answered an audience question of what is the parameter of quality, ‘It’s like when you go to watch a movie.
 What will make you enjoy it?
 What would make you share your experience about it?
 What would make you recommend it?
 What would make you re-watch it?
 It’s all about the right story-telling.’

 — AkankshaDureja (@AkankshaDureja) June 3, 2016